mack-bytes-government/bicep-environment-templates/README.md

 For this repo there are several developer scripts designed to provide support for common operations.
 They are outlined below:

 ### publish-bicep-to-registry.sh

 This script will publish all bicep files in a directory up to a container registry.
 The goal being to facilitate using these scripts from a container registry internally.

+The benefit of this being that you could take this repo, clone it and move it into a restricted environment.

+For more on bicep templates that can be leveraged from registries, find documentation [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/quickstart-private-module-registry?tabs=azure-cli).

 The script is run by using the following: